marshallward/TiledSharp/README.rst

 ==========
 A .NET C# library for importing Tiled TMX tile maps

-*Note to current users*: I am considering some minor changes to the TiledSharp API.  `See the GitHub issue for more information`_.
+*Note to current users*

+I am considering some minor changes to the TiledSharp API.  `See the GitHub issue for more information`_.

 .. _`See the GitHub issue for more information`: https://github.com/marshallward/TiledSharp/issues/29